setsun/react-transition-components/README.md

 And you're done!
 ## API
 ### `choreography(transitionConfigs: Array<TransitionConfig>, styles: Object): React.Component<TransitionProps>`
-The `choreography` higher-order component returns a component that renders a `Transition` component from all the configurations from the `transitionConfigs` array.
+The `choreography` higher-order component returns a component that renders a `<Transition>` from all the configurations from the `transitionConfigs` array.
 The `styles` object also applies any additional CSS styles you need of which will persist across all transition states.

 A `TransitionConfig` has the following shape:
 ```